msabramo/kallithea/docs/api/api.rst

 revoke_user_group_permission
 ----------------------------

-Revoke permission for user group on given repository.This command can be executed only using api_key belonging to user with admin rights.
+Revoke permission for user group on given repository.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::